deanmalmgren/textract/docs/installation.rst

 My apologies!
-Installing system packages is a bit of a drag and its hard to anticipate all of the different environments that need to be accomodated (wouldn't it be awesome if there were a system-agnostic package manager or, better yet, if python could install these system dependencies for you?!?!).
-If you're operating system doesn't have documenation about how to install the textract dependencies, please :ref:`contribute a pull request <contributing>` with:
+Installing system packages is a bit of a drag and its hard to anticipate all of the different environments that need to be accommodated (wouldn't it be awesome if there were a system-agnostic package manager or, better yet, if python could install these system dependencies for you?!?!).
+If you're operating system doesn't have documentation about how to install the textract dependencies, please :ref:`contribute a pull request <contributing>` with:

 1. A new section in here with the appropriate details about how to